RazYahkovnia/GitMaster/documentation/TASKS.md

 can be done by counting the amount of lines changes each developer did in that file.

+## Shelves Section
+1. Option to Shelve a specific section in a file

 ## General

 1. Support other platforms except GitHub
 2. Add Git Blame line on each line when coding
+3. Add option to compare branches, commit hashes, and HEAD~NUMBER
+4. Having an option to remove file from Git History

 ## Rebase Section